Simple Machines in Cars

 When the driver pulls the parking brake, with relatively little application of force, he or she can exert a great deal of effort on the other end of the lever, thus ensuring that the brake is tightly clamped.

-pulleys in cars
+Are there pulleys in cars?

 Pulleys allow for force to be applied efficiently in lifting a load.
 Pulleys are present in the car’s drive belt (essentially one single pulley).
 This is what turns the power generated by the engine into ways of powering ancillary functions of the car, such as the lights, the sound system, the climate control, and so on.